 Along with the exhibition, photography workshops were held at three different secondary schools in Welkom: Teto High, Goudveld and Hoher Gimnasium.
 Lebo wanted to tell the teenagers an important message to the teenagers: art can change your perspective on reality and expands your horizon when you are in a hopeless situation.
 A message Lebo himself learned years ago, and that led him to study at the arts academy in Cape Town.

-‘Everybody thinks Welkom is a shithole, I want to proof that it isn’t via photography.’
+‘Everybody thinks Welkom is a shithole, I want to prove that it isn’t via photography.’

 Closing Party and exhibition

 All photos of the three schools were sorted out, edited and printed for the final Closing Party and the opening of the exhibition.
 It led to a remarkable moment in the history of Welkom: for the very first time in history the principals from the schools sat together and talked, and participated in a project together.
 Students, family and friends and the Ambassador of the Netherlands in South Africa Marisa Gerards joined the opening.
 The exhibition shows faith in the future of South Africa.
 ‘This is the new generation, open and interested in the world around them,’ Van Denderen explained to the local newspaper Vista.